Try our question bank to get an answer to your query. If you can't find what you are looking for please contact us and we will be happy to help.

 The Environment Agency provide a free Flood Warning information service where you can check if you are currently at risk from river, coastal or groundwater flooding.

 Please use our Report a Problem form to let us know so that we can investigate and get the problem fixed for you.
-Alternatively you can call our Customer Services team on 0345 450 9549.

 Your water services are provided by South East Water and so that you receive one bill for all of your water and sewerage services we have arranged for them to bill for waste water services on our behalf.
 Your bill is made up of three elements: